-The path towards certification, expected for 2020, and the first flight, scheduled for next year, of the Advanced Turboprop (ATP) is proceeding swiftly.
+The path towards certification, expected for 2020, and the first flight, scheduled for next year, of the Advanced Turboprop (since last March 2018 officially renamed GE Catalyst) is proceeding swiftly.
 Meanwhile, at the Munich research centre, mid-October marked the start of the ACCV (Axial-Centrifugal Compressor Vehicle) test focused on the high pressure compressor, in particular to verify and fully understand its efficiency, performance and operational features.
 A very significant test along this path because, just like those carried out on the combustor at Avio Aero in Pomigliano, it focuses on an entire engine component and on its validation.

 This quick pace is no surprise for a program on which GE Aviation has invested about 400 million dollars in development and over one billion for the industrial development of additive technology.
 The technology helped reduce a total of 855 conventional ATP components to 13 components in additive.